ojarsbuddy/bbo/bbo directing messages.md

 🔥🔥🔥 Be careful on the opening lead by waiting a heartbeat -💓💓💓- the cards move around after the contract is settled. 🔥🔥🔥

-🥄🥄🥄 Dine on Silver Points all this week! 🥄🥄🥄
+🥄🥄🥄 Silver Linings Week
+Monday September 20th through Sunday the 26th
+2x regular club points, 100% silver. 🥄🥄🥄

 🎶🎵🎤 Silver Points! 🎵🎤🎶 Silver Points! 🎤🎶🎵